Karlo Štajner: Biography

 In 1955, Yugoslavia and the Soviet Union resumed diplomatic relations.
 In June 1956, during an official visit to Soviet Union, Tito handed Khrushchev a list of 113 Yugoslav communists who had disappeared during the Great Purge, and asked about their fate.
 Khrushchev promised he would answer in two days, when he found out.
 Two days later, Khrushchev informed Tito that exactly one hundred of the persons on the list were dead by then.
 Then, the remaining thirteen were located by the KGB in Siberia, and eleven of them returned to Yugoslavia. Štajner was among them.
 Shortly before that, the Supreme Collegium of the Supreme Court of the USSR rehabilitated him.
 He traveled from Maklakovo to Moscow to meet his wife.
 Soon afterwards, they returned to Yugoslavia, which he considered his home country.
 He was issued an exit permit to leave the Soviet Union on 30 July 1956.
 After return to Yugoslavia he was awarded a state pension, and he spent the rest of his life living in Zagreb.
-He visited Soviet Union once more in 1966. Štajner died on 1 April 1992, and was buried in Zagreb.
+He visited Soviet Union once more in 1966.
+On 24 April 1972, Štajner was welcomed by Josip Broz Tito at Vila Zagorje during Tito's stay in Zagreb.
+During this meeting, Štajner presented his book "Seven Thousand Days in Siberia" to Tito.

+In June 1991, the Government of newly independent Croatia stripped Štajner (and many other communists) of the state pension. Štajner died on 1 April 1992, and was buried in Zagreb.

 Family

-Štajner married Russian girl Sonya Yefimovna in Moscow in 1935.
+Štajner married Russian woman Sonya Yefimovna in Moscow in 1935.
 At the time of his arrest, she was 20 years old, and in the ninth month of pregnancy.
-She gave birth to a girl named Lida, but the baby died when she was two years old of cold and illness.
-During Štajner's time in prison, Sonya was humiliated, mocked, and tortured by the authorities and was labeled "wife of an enemy of the people".
+She gave birth to a girl named Lida, but the baby died at the age of two due to a cold and a further illness.
+During Štajner's time in prison, Sonya was humiliated, mocked, and tortured by the authorities, and was labeled "wife of an enemy of the people".
 She never repudiated her husband, and spent most of her time trying to help him.
-She was able to exchange a few letters with Štajner until 1940, but then did not hear about him for the next five years.
-Although she suspected that her husband was dead, she never remarried.
-In 1945, Štajner managed to reestablish contact with his wife through a woman who worked in the prison camp.
-The two met for the first time after almost 19 years in March 1955 when she visited him in Maklakovo, where he lived in exile.
-In 1956 she emigrated with her husband to Yugoslavia and lived with him in Zagreb.
+She was able to exchange a few letters with Štajner until 1940, but then did not hear from him for the next five years.
+Although she had suspected that her husband had been killed, she never remarried.
+In 1945, Štajner managed to reestablish contact with his wife through a woman who worked at the prison camp.
+The two met for the first time after almost 19 years in March 1955, when Sonya visited him in Maklakovo, where he had lived in exile.
+In 1956, they emigrated to Yugoslavia together where they lived for the rest of their lives.
 She died in Zagreb on 11 March 2005.

 Literary work

-After his return to Yugoslavia, Štajner became an author and published three books about his arrest, trial, and experiences in Siberian gulags.
-The books are titled:
+After his return to Yugoslavia, Štajner became an author and published three books about his arrest, trial, and experiences in Siberian gulags: